-26 7-8-year-olds (14 female) recruited from the same populations as Experiment 1a.
-In addition, 4 5-6-year-olds (2 female) and 1 (male) 7-8-year-old were excluded based on predetermined exclusion criteria (see below).
+Participants.
+This study was stopped early due to the fact that all children responded correctly.1 Our final sample sizes were therefore twenty-one 5- to 6-year-olds (10 female) and twenty-six 7- to 8-year-olds (14 female) recruited from the same populations as Experiment 1a.
+In addition, four 5- to 6-year-olds (two female) and one (male) 7- to 8-year-old were excluded based on predetermined exclusion criteria (see below).

 Stimuli and Procedure.
 The goal of this study was to look at children's hypothetical judgments about the same cases tested in Experiment 1a.
-The stimuli were similar to Experiment 1a with the following differences: Participants first saw four training trials in random order: Two in which ball E went into the goal and two in which it missed the goal.
-First, children saw an animation where ball A struck ball E, and ball E moved approximately halfway from its starting position to the left edge of the display (where the wall and goal are located).
-At this point the animation froze and a large "pause" icon appeared (that didn't obstruct either of the balls).
-Children were then asked, "If ball E keeps going, will it go into the goal?"
-Children could respond "yes" or "no".
-For the training trials, children then saw the rest of the animation.
+The stimuli were similar to Experiment 1a with the following differences: Participants first saw four training trials in random order: two in which Ball E went into the goal and two in which it missed the goal.
+First, children saw an animation where Ball A struck Ball E, and Ball E moved approximately halfway from its starting position to the left edge of the display (where the wall and goal are located).
+At this point, the animation froze and a large "pause" icon appeared (that didn't obstruct either of the balls).
+Children were then asked, "If Ball E keeps going, will it go into the goal?"
+Children could respond "yes" or "no." For the training trials, children then saw the rest of the animation.
 If children made incorrect predictions on at least two of these items, they were excluded from analyses on the basis that they did not understand the task.

-Following training, children saw two test trials, a "singly-determined" trial and an "overdetermined" trial in counterbalanced order.
+Following training, children saw two test trials, a "singly determined" trial and an "overdetermined" trial in counterbalanced order.
 The test trials were identical to those used in Experiment 1a, with two exceptions: First, the brick wall was not visible (i.e., identical to Experiment 1a's training trials).
 Second, the animation paused on the frame in which the ball would have collided with the brick wall in Experiment 1a (participants had no way of knowing this).
-Participants were then asked the same question as in the training items, but were not shown the end of the animation.
+Participants were then asked the same question as in the training items but were not shown the end of the animation.
 Note that the predictions that children are asked to make in Experiment 1b are identical to the counterfactual simulation that is required to answer what would have happened without the brick wall in Experiment 1a.

-Results.
-Every single child who passed the training provided correct answers to both test questions (21/21 5-6-year-olds and 26/26 7-8-year-olds).
+Every single child who passed the training provided correct answers to both test questions $(21/21 \text{ children aged } 5-6 \text{ years and } 26/26 \text{ children aged } 7-8 \text{ years}).^2$